rudimentdev/caramel/README.md

 We use [Docker Compose](https://docs.docker.com/compose/) to create local development environment with [PHP-CLI](https://hub.docker.com/_/php), [PostgreSQL](https://hub.docker.com/_/postgres), and [Redis](https://hub.docker.com/_/redis) image services.

-The project directory is mounted to the `app` service for easy development flow like any regular PHP project.
+The project directory mounted to the `app` service for easy development flow like any regular PHP project.
 The Xdebug configured to connect to the Docker host at the default port `9003` on each request.

 Create the development environment: